polyurichard/lectures/OOD/oo.md

 }
 ```

-`Player` is a subclass of `Character` that inherits and utilizes the `attack` and `talk` methods without modification.
+`Player` is a subclass of `Character` that inherits the `attack` and `talk` methods.
 This class signifies that players in the game can both attack and talk.

 ```java
 public class Player extends Character {